 “Tonight we number many but ride as one. …”

 The annual Ride of Silence will be held beginning at 7 p.m.
-May 17, 2017, at Pybus Public Market, 7 N. Worthen St., in Wenatchee.
-Prior to the ride, at 6:30 p.m., a ceremony led by Ed Farrar will remember family and friends who have been lost or injured while riding their bicycles.
+May 15, 2019, at Pybus Public Market, 7 N. Worthen St., in Wenatchee.
+Prior to the ride, the ceremony Ed Farrar will remember family and friends who have been lost or injured while riding their bicycles.

 This free ride asks participants to move no faster than 10 mph and to remain silent during the procession — all as a way to honor those who have been killed or injured while cycling on public roadways, and to raise awareness that cyclists have a legal right to public roadways.
 Many motorists are not aware that bicyclists are legally required to ride in the streets and roads, and not on sidewalks.